gvelim/advent2023/src/bin/day14/README.md

    ...
 #OO..#....
 ```
-Moving vertically in a single dimension:
+Therefore, moving vertically in a single dimension:
 - A line step is equal to `+/- Width`
-- Vertical movement logical bounds defined as
+- Vertical movement logical bounds are defined as
 ```
         Line 1     Line 2            Line 10
       <- W:10 -> <- W:10 ->  ...   <- W:10 ->